-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com TIERSKY: On behalf of Senator Roger Wicker, chairman of the U.S. Helsinki Commission, and Congressman Chris Smith, co-chairman, I'd like to welcome you to this briefing of the Helsinki Commission titled "Ukraine: Report from the Front Lines."
+Mr. Tiersky.
+On behalf of Senator Roger Wicker, Chairman of the U.S. Helsinki Commission, and Congressman Chris Smith, Co-Chairman, I'd like to welcome you to this briefing of the Helsinki Commission titled "Ukraine: Report from the Front Lines."
 My name is Alex Tiersky.
 I'm the political military affairs advisor for the Helsinki Commission.